kahst/BirdNET/README.md

 --overlap: Overlap in seconds between extracted spectrograms.
 Values in [0.0, 2.9].
 --sensitivity: Sigmoid sensitivity; Higher values result in lower sensitivity.
 Values in [0.25, 2.0].
 Defaults to 1.0.
 ```

+Output formats support Raven and Audacity, but both formats are text-based and machine-readable.